Five really good Japanese Christmas movies

 3: Hold Up Down (Hôrudo Appu Daun, 2005)

-This is a typical movie by director Sabu, known for his ballistic and absurdist low budget action flicks.
+This is a typical movie for director Sabu, known for his ballistic and absurdist low budget action flicks.
 In Hold Up Down two guys in Santa suits rob a bank, only to find out their car is being towed away for illegal parking.
 They stash their loot in a locker in a mall after robbing a street musician for the coins needed to use the locker.
 The musician gives chase, but the robbers escape, losing the key to the locker, which is found by the musician.
-He gets hit by a police car, accidentily swallows the key, is dragged out of the river by a religious truck-driver who mistakes him for his lord and saviour Jesus Christ, and what follows is a kind of road movie in which the robbers, the police, the truck driver and the frozen body of the street musician are on each others tails.
+He gets hit by a police car, accidentily swallows the key, ends up in the river, is dragged out of it by a religious truck-driver who mistakes him for his lord and saviour Jesus Christ, and what follows is a kind of road movie in which the robbers, the police, the truck driver and the frozen body of the street musician are on each others tails.

 Everyone ends up in a spa hotel and a lengthy hommage to Stanley Kubrick’s The Shining ensues, but with Jacky Chan like karate fights.
 It’s totally idiotic and entertaining.
 Probably not for everyone, but certainly one of the most fun Christmas movies I ever saw.